 SPOILERS ALERT.
 PLEASE DO NOT OPEN UNLESS YOU DO NOT FEAR SPOILERS

-Shortly after the Tales of Ash concluded, there is a force of malice that caused a disturbance throughout space and time, creating cracks in it.
+Shortly after the Tales of Ash concluded, Ash's sacrifice of killing his ancestor caused a crack in space and time, bringing forth a force of malice that caused disturbance through it.
 This is felt towards the distant past where the Nature Spirit Nakoruru sensed that it could cause a multiverse calamity.
 In order to fix this, she ends up traveling to the future and met up two more ladies from different verses, Mui Mui and Love Heart, and gained their help to investigate this matter.
 Just around this time, a physically powerful Russian billionaire, Antonov, hosted a new King of Fighters tournament to re-ignite his passion for fighting.
 After handpicking a team that he felt best to participate in the tournament, including an ex-NESTS agent Sylvie Paula Paula, the masked dancer Mian and the mysterious man with sand power Kukri, he beckoned many powerful fighters to gather and participate in his tournament.
 Around this time, Shun'ei was already possessing unknown powers even beyond Tung's knowledge and expertise.
 Tung suggested entering the KOF to gauge it further, also accompanied with his best friend Meitenkun.
 In the same time, Tung sent a message to his friend Saisyu Kusanagi to send over Kyo and his team to watch Shun'ei's back.
 It just happened to be a coincidence that during the time Antonov unveiled the opening of his tournament, the same cracks in time and space that Nakoruru suspected started to appear in this verse, causing Heidern to send out the Ikari Team to participate and investigate (and asking help from K').
 In the same time, once again Mature and Vice materialized in front of Iori, claiming that somewhere around the horizon, there would be a gathering of people who were thought to be dead.
 While Iori is more interested to confront Kyo again, he decided to investigate nonetheless.
 The tournament eventually was run, but much to everyone's surprise, Antonov has no involvement with this whole disturbance, he was genuine in hosting his tournament for a good sport.
 However, right after he was defeated, the cause of the disturbance crashed into the scene, a demon seemingly out of nowhere named Verse.
 And true to his thoughts, Shun'ei felt his powers connected with this monster.
 But regardless, after Verse attacked, he was pushed back and seemingly destroyed.
 Shun'ei returned home feeling that he should train harder to keep his powers in check, but things aren't as simple outside.
 After Verse's defeat, there have been cases, as investigated by the Ikari Team, that dead people were coming back to life.
 One of the names of the revived people seemed to disturb Leona, for it is none other than her father and one of the necks of Orochi, Gaidel.
 Meanwhile, knowing that Verse's defeat did not completely close the case, that there may be something behind him, Nakoruru opted to stay within the timeline for the moment instead of returning to her time.
 Kyo and Iori then received a call from Chizuru Kagura that something similar is rising from Verse's defeat... which turned out to be Orochi himself (though his host is currently unknown).
 Regardless, they resolve to put him back to sleep again before he could restore himself.
 While Antonov recovered and celebrated the passing danger with Sylvie and Mian, Kukri did not attend to the party.
 Instead he traveled to Ukraine to meet someone who turned out to be Elizabeth Blanctorche, where both of them witnessed how Verse's defeat brought someone close to them back to existence...
 Ash Crimson.